 - Harrison Bushnell, U-32 High School Senior, representing Vermont's students

 - Robert Turner, Consulting Forester, representing the forestry and forest products sectors

-To complete this important work, the Commission has divided into two categories of subcommittee, one division based on sector-specific greenhouse gas emission concerns and one division based upon cross-cutting focus areas.
-The membership of each sub-comitteee is listed below:
+To complete the work needed to complete the Governor's directive to develop at least three ideas by January 1, 2018, the Commission used the following subcommittee structure to accomplish that task.
+The Commission has divided into two categories of subcommittee, one division based on sector-specific greenhouse gas emission concerns and one division based upon cross-cutting focus areas.
+Going forward, the Commission will not use this structure to accomplish its tasks:

 - Power Production, Distribution, and Use – Bill Laberge, Joey Miller, Mary Sprayregen, June Tierney, Kristin Carlson, and Adam Knudsen